 This configuration for PrusaSlicer is available for download here:

-The configuration has four print setting profiles so far:
+The configuration has three print setting profiles so far:

 - Quality: Layer height 0.2 mm, Benchy print duration: 1 h, 54 min